W-David-Porter/acim/src/workbook/part-i/35-my-mind-is-part-of-gods-i-am-very-holy/index.md

 ²Include all the ego-based attributes which you ascribe to yourself, positive or negative, desirable or undesirable, grandiose or debased.
 ³All of them are equally unreal, because you do not look upon yourself through the eyes of holiness.

-5. In the earlier part of the mind-searching period, you will probably emphasise what you consider to be the more negative aspects of your perception of yourself.
+5. In the earlier part of the mind-searching period, you will probably emphasize what you consider to be the more negative aspects of your perception of yourself.
 ²Toward the latter part of the exercise period, however, more self-inflating descriptive terms may well cross your mind.
-³Try to recognise that the direction of your fantasies about yourself does not matter.
+³Try to recognize that the direction of your fantasies about yourself does not matter.
 ⁴Illusions have no direction in reality.
 ⁵They are merely not true.